treyshedrick/eslint-plugin-baseui-clean-overrides/README.md

 # eslint-plugin-baseui-clean-overrides

 Use constants instead of writing overrides inline.

 ## Why?

-Overrides in baseui can be overwhelming when using them inline with other react components.
-This plugin solves that by enforcing users to spread the overrides prop into the component instead of wriing the override inline.
+Overrides in baseui can be overwhelming when using them inline.
+This plugin solves that by enforcing users to spread the overrides prop into the component, so you can focus on the logic!

 ## Installation